Geffers/Install-PiAware/README.md

 Installation script for Buster, Bullseye or Bookworm.

-February 7 2023 updated Flightaware repository on both Buster and Bullseye scripts.
+22 January 2024 checked script works for Bookworm as well as Buster and Bullseye.

 To install dump1090 and PiAware